MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-resource-group-deployment-v1.md

 **`outputVariable`** - **Resource Group**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Provide a name for the variable for the resource group.
-The variable can be used as $(variableName) to refer to the resource group in subsequent tasks like in the PowerShell on Target Machines task for deploying applications. <br>Valid only when the selected action is Create, Update or Select, and required when an existing resource group is selected.
+Required when an existing resource group is selected.
+Provides a name for the resource group variable.
+The variable can be used as `$(variableName)` to refer to the resource group in subsequent tasks, such as in PowerShell on Target Machines task for deploying applications.

+Valid only when the selected action is Create, Update, or Select.
 <!-- :::editable-content-end::: -->
 <br>